ShaunCurtis/Blazr.Demo/Source/Libraries/Blazr.Diode/Readme.md

 # Blazr.Diode

-Diode is a coding pattern for dealing with complex domain entities in C#.
+Blazr.Diode is a small library that impements a set of coding patterns for dealing with complex domain entities in C#.
 It was inspired by the Flux/Redux pattern.

 It provides:

- - a wrapper - the `DiodeContext` for managed mutation of an object.
+ - the `DiodeContext` wrapper - for managed mutation of an object.
- - state management [`DiodeState`] for any managed object.
+ - the `DiodeState` of any managed object.
- - notification when a mutation takes place.
+ - A `StateChanged` `event` raised when a mutation has taken place.

-It doesn't provide a store or single point dispatcher.
-The store and dispatcher functionality should be provided by the root domain entity container.
+What it doesn't provide is a store or single point dispatcher.
+These should be implemented by the root domain entity container.

 ## Class vs Record